tanishkfin-sudo/gear-reduction-system/README.md

 ## Project Overview
-This work demonstrates the entire process of engineering design lifecycle of a 2:1 spur gear reduction system that I designed.
-The first design prototype (System V1) was created using Fusion 360, and then the stress analysis was done through a custom Python code of the Lewis Bending Stress Equation.
-After the structural risk of failure was found in the system under heavy loads, the next design (System V2) was created by optimizing the face width through parameterization.
+In order to link CAD modeling with mechanical analysis, I designed a 2:1 spur gear reduction system with Fusion 360.
+In order to confirm that the structure is safe enough, I created a Python script based on Lewis Bending Stress Equation for validation of my ASTM A36 mild steel design.
+Although it passed easily at 5.0 Nm, at 40.0 Nm the stress safety factor was found too low with only 1.06 compared to the 140 MPa material limitation.
+Being aware of the structural risk, I iterated my design through engineering feedback loop by parameterizing and raising the face width from 15mm to 25mm.
+By executing my Python script again, I confirmed that my new version of System (V2) met the design parameters safely with the safety factor of 1.76.

 ---